-“Practice Makes Perfect: Complete Italian Grammar” is a comprehensive book that makes Italian grammar rules simple and easy to understand.
+“Practice Makes Perfect: Complete Italian Grammar” is a comprehensive book in Italian language that makes Italian grammar rules simple and easy to understand.
 While it lacks an expansive vocabulary section, it is an incredibly useful guide to grammar, which includes realistic examples and clear explanations.

 Worksheets included after each chapter allow you to practice what you’ve reviewed at your own pace.
 While a vocabulary book or dictionary will be needed to truly utilize this book to the fullest, it is one of the more comprehensive grammar books on the market, specifically geared toward beginners.

 2. “Italian: A Self-Teaching Guide, 2nd Edition” (2000)